ABG Calculator: Understand Acid-Base Imbalances

 - Medical students learning ABG basics

-- Doctors needing quick bedside interpretation
+- Doctors need quick bedside interpretation

 - Nurses & paramedics for rapid decision-making